-NEW YORK CITY — SUNY College of Optometry has received a three-year, $200,000 grant from The New York Community Trust to provide coordinated vision and social services for visually impaired older adults and children with multiple disabilities.
+NEW YORK, February 15, 2018 — SUNY College of Optometry has received a three-year, $200,000 grant from The New York Community Trust to provide coordinated vision and social services for visually impaired older adults and children with multiple disabilities.
 The project will merge quality eye and vision care and social work expertise for the benefit of underserved populations in New York City.

 SUNY Optometry will collaborate with Stony Brook University’s School of Social Welfare to create, deliver and evaluate a comprehensive care coordination program.
 The outcomes-based project is designed to connect patients with appropriate health care services while providing continuity and effective follow up for vulnerable populations.

 A licensed clinical social worker and two master’s level social work interns will serve patients with vision loss, including homebound patients in Manhattan, Queens and the Bronx and pediatric patients with special needs receiving services at the University Eye Center (UEC), the College’s patient care facility.